alphagov/gsp/docs/gds-supported-platform/getting-started-gsp-local.md

     ```
     where `CLUSTER` can be either `minikube` or `gocd`.

-1. If you have already assigned the `KUBECONFIG` environment variable, run `unset KUBECONFIG` the following to unset this variable:
+1. If you have already assigned the `KUBECONFIG` environment variable, run `unset KUBECONFIG`

 ## Create and run a local GSP instance